jmseren/BlackHole/README.md

 This project is a quick experiment I've been working on using Processing and Java.
 The results have been above what I expected with such simple code, so I hope you enjoy it as much as I have.

+## Installation

+I recommend using processing to open the sketch and running it that way, as you will get console feedback when you change the parameters.

+If this is not possible, there is an executable in the releases tab.

 ## Usage

 **[ / ]** - Increase/Decrease the primary hue of the galaxies/nebulae